safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise1.md

 Leave the Watch Subdirectories and Watch Folders parameters set to No, since we are only interested in monitoring for files in the BuildingUpdates folder directly.

-Then for the Filter parameter remove the MODIFY and DELETE actions.
+Then for the Events to Watch for parameter remove the MODIFY and DELETE actions.
 Since we are looking to add to the corporate database, in this example we are only interested in monitoring for new files arriving, not old ones being changed or removed:

 ![](./Images/Img4.403.Ex1.DirectoryWatchFilter.png)

-Lastly change the Poll Interval to 30 Seconds and then in the bottom left corner, click on the Validate button to ensure the trigger was set up correctly.
+Lastly, change the Poll Interval to 30 Seconds and then in the bottom left corner, click on the Validate button to ensure the trigger was set up correctly.
 Now click Apply to save these parameters.
 In the canvas the Trigger node will update to show it is a Directory Watch.

 ![](./Images/Img4.404.Ex1.CompleteDirectoryWatch.png)

-Save the Automation by selecting Menu > Save as and name the Automation "Incoming Building Footprints".
+Save the Automation by selecting Menu > Save As and name the Automation "Incoming Building Footprints".

 <br>**4) Log Message**
-<br>Before we start the Automation we need to add an Action so the Trigger protocol can parse the notifications onwards.
+<br>Before we start the Automation, we need to add an Action so the Trigger protocol can parse the notifications onwards.
 Before processing the data we first want to check the Directory Watch trigger is working as expected.
 To do this we can send the incoming messages to a log file located on FME Server.

 Select the Next Action node and set the Action to Log a message.

 Click on the drop-down arrow for the Message parameter and select Event > Event as JSON because in this instance we want to record the entire incoming message from the Directory Watch protocol.

 ---
 <!--Tip Section-->